iotaledger/stronghold.rs/docs/retrospective/README.md

 **Addendum Concluding Thoughts**

 Many of the same take-aways mentioned above still apply here.
 Stronghold, all and all, was a very interesting project to work on.
-I am confident that the new team will be able to take it forward all the way to release and I am satisfied that I was able to work on it up until this point and I look forward to seeing how it progresses towards the RC.
+I am confident that the new team will be able to take it forward all the way to release.
+I am satisfied that I was able to work on this project up until this point and I look forward to seeing how it progresses towards the RC.